MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/protect-against-threats.md

 ms.assetid: b10023f6-f30f-45d3-b3ad-b71aa4aa0d58
 ms.collection:
 - M365-security-compliance
-description: Learn about Office 365 threat protection and configure how to use it for your organization. ms.custom: seo-marvel-apr2020
+description: "Admins can learn about threat protection in Microsoft 365 and configure how to use it for your organization." ms.custom: seo-marvel-apr2020
 ---